LandoNikko/Glyphtrix/readme.md

 # Glyphtrix

-Glyphtrix is a local web app that transforms images and videos into real-time, character-based visual art in your browser.
+Glyphtrix is an open source web app that transforms images and videos into ASCII visual art locally in your browser.
+No cloud processing, no tracking.

 Try it here: https://landonikko.github.io/Glyphtrix